 But, to end with, the most spectacular change of recent years which seems able to yield permanent effects consists in what I tag as the legal risk hedging.
 Against a background where the specific performance of the undertakings is favoured towards collection of liquidated damages, new tools for managing transaction failure or loss risks have been developed.
-The most popular so far include Transaction Risk Insurance, Representations, Warranties and Indemnity Insurance, but also various ADR Mechanisms, such as Expert Board Determinations, as well as third party driven work-out or compensation methods.
+The most popular so far include Transaction Risk Insurance.
+Representations, Warranties and Indemnity Insurance, but also various ADR Mechanisms, such as Expert Board Determinations, as well as third party driven work-out or compensation methods.
+Scrutiny of contractual arrangements where politically exposed persons are involved has always been a hot point in the due dilligence.